 Personalized shirts are perfect for people who like to make a fashion statement with unique, fun outfits.
 You can print anything on your clothing- images, patterns, text, and more.
 Dye-sublimation is the best technique for imprinting designs onto fabric.
 Sublimation printed designs are high-quality and vibrant, and with appropriate care and maintenance, the images will last as long as the shirt itself.
-People having personalized apparel hanging in their wardrobes often wonder how to wash sublimation shirts.
+People who have personalized apparel hanging in their wardrobes or beginners often wonder how to wash sublimation shirts.

 Here is a list of steps you should take while washing sublimation shirts.

 Remove the Stain

 If you have a stain on your shirt, remove it before washing the whole shirt.
 Use a mild stain remover to gently remove the stain or dirt before soaking the shirt in water to restrict it from spreading over the fabric.
 If you are running short on time and want to wash the shirt in the washer, you can use a small amount of oxygen cleaner.
 Throw it in the washer with the cloth.

 It will clean stubborn stains like grease, oil, sauces, or curries.
 You can also mix some peroxide with water, apply it to the soiled area, and rub it gently with a soft cloth.
 It is a quick and effective stain-removal trick.

 While hot or lukewarm water is excellent for washing regular clothes, it’s a strict no for sublimation shirts.
 Washing sublimation shirts with warm water will make the color bleed and compromise the longevity of the design.
 Cold water will keep the sublimation image intact and its colors vibrant.
 Set the washer settings on cold water if you do not want to hand-wash the cloth.